-When it comes to weight loss, you have likely considered whether your metabolism might impede you from seeing results.
+When it comes to weight loss, you have likely considered how your metabolism might impede you from seeing results and affect your progress.

 It doesn’t help that there are numerous companies selling magic teas and supplements, claiming to increase your metabolism for faster weight loss.